Rare Genetic Mutation Causes Family To Feel No Pain Whatsoever

 In the lab, scientist bred rats without this gene and found that their pain thresholds became atypical for their species.
 Further tests showed that mice that were born with this specific genetic mutation became immune to extremely high temperatures.

-The researchers who studied the family say that they hope further studies will give them more insights into drug development for pain relief.
+The researchers who studied the family say that they hope further studies will give them more insight into drug development for pain relief.
 Chronic pain is a widespread problem in the United States.
 According to the National Institutes Of Health, 25 million Americans are living with this condition.

 Virtual Reality has the potential to treat chronic pain https://t.co/wGaLYRW5AQ pic.twitter.com/ZvyH2pK3Z0